locie/pySIP/docs/content/quickstart.rst

 After that, the model can be evaluated on the posterior distribution of the parameters, using the `Regressor.posterior_predictive` method.

-All the data from borh the prior and posterior predictive evaluations can be be found under the `Regressor.trace` attribute.
+All the data from both the prior and posterior predictive evaluations can be be found under the `Regressor.trace` attribute.
 It is a `arviz.InferenceData`, a format used by the `arviz` package to store the results of Bayesian inference that heavily use the `xarray` format.
 You can find more information about the